Why Choose Cedars-Sinai Marina del Rey Hospital for Peptic Ulcers Treatment?

 Upper Gastrointestinal Series (barium swallow): The patient will first ingest a white liquid containing barium.
 The digestive tract will then become more visible on an imaging test, making a potential ulcer be easier to identify.
 A series of X-rays will be performed to confirm or infirm the presence of a peptic ulcer.

 Laboratory Tests for Helicobacter pylori: If a Helicobacter pylori infection is suspected, its diagnosis may require a series of laboratory examinations, such as blood, stool, or breath tests.
 The latter is generally considered to be the most accurate method of detecting the presence of the bacteria.
-The breath test involves the patient ingesting a food or a drink containing radioactive carbon, which Helicobacter pylori will subsequently break down in their stomach if they are present.
+The breath test involves the patient ingesting food or a drink containing radioactive carbon, which Helicobacter pylori will subsequently break down in their stomach if they are present.
 If the breath sample contains carbon dioxide, this is a clear indication that an infection is present.

 The following factors may increase one’s risk of developing a form of peptic ulcer.
 If the patient is already diagnosed, these risk factors are very likely to slow down or interfere with the recovery process:

 Frequent intake of nonsteroidal anti-inflammatory drugs, such as aspirin and ibuprofen: Long-term use of such medication can irritate and damage the gastrointestinal lining.
-The risk for peptic ulcer is even higher when these drugs are taken in combination with corticosteroids.
+The risk for peptic ulcers is even higher when these drugs are taken in combination with corticosteroids.

 Excessive alcohol consumption: One of the effects of alcohol on the digestive system is irritation and erosion of its inner lining.
 Production of gastric acid also increases when one ingests alcohol, further affecting the gastrointestinal tract.